 I quit smoking after 32 years.
 I was a light smoker, but I enjoyed the taste.
 And the relaxing rush of serotonin that never failed to calm my nerves.
 I quit mid-pack.
 I put it in my safe and promised myself I would not buy a new one.
 Yay me.
 Right.
 I have done great. … Continue reading For YOU.
 For Everyone.
 You need to read this, or you know someone who does.

 Question: I write YA.
 How do I know what to steer away from?
 Answer: The following YA tropes The Brooding loner that no girl can resist OR perfectly handsome Protagonist full of angst Rebellious princesses- or clumsy princesses with weapons skills that beat the evil master.
-Inauthentic dialogue- overdoing slang, dumbing-down, including trends, preaching moral … Continue reading Agent Questions Volume Twelve-30 YA Tropes
+Inauthentic dialogue- overdoing slang, dumbing-down, including trends, preaching moral … Continue reading Agent Questions Volume Twelve: 30 Tropes To Be Aware Of When Writing YA

 Releasing today!
 Source: The Key of F: #YA #Fantasy - Rogue Phoenix Press

 This week's author question: What is a pitch?
 What exactly goes into a pitch, how do you pitch, and how do you decide whom to pitch?
 As far as a "pitch" goes, let me try to explain.
 When an author wants to hook an agent, they write a query letter.
-But when an agent wants … Continue reading Agent Questions Volume Eleven- What is a pitch?
+But when an agent wants … Continue reading Agent Questions Volume Eleven: What is a pitch?
+How do you pitch?
+And to whom do you pitch?

 Do I need more than one bio?
 Writing an author bio is a daunting task.
 How do I do it?
 What goes in it?
 How long should it be?
 That all depends.
 They are widely different, but a writer actually needs three versions of their author bio.
-A long, or extended, version for your website, … Continue reading Agent Questions Volume Ten- The Illusive Author Bio
+A long, or extended, version for your website, … Continue reading Agent Questions Volume Ten: Just how many author bio’s do I need?

 Hi all!
 Please excuse my lack of post last week.
 I will have another volume of Agent Questions very soon.
 I do ask that you send in more questions!
 I feel like I have over-run several subjects, but there are so many to choose from, I like to have choices that are relevant to you! … Continue reading Apology~ish